tez3998/loopback-capture-sample/README.md

 ```

 # Usage
-1. Before running program, start outputting sound from the device`s speaker or headphones so that program can record that sound.
+1. Before running the program, start outputting sound from the device`s speaker or headphones so that the program can record that sound.
 2. Run the program as below.
 ```bash
 python capture.py